wxguy/LSP-jedi/README.md

 This language server operates on views with the `source.python` base scope.

+## Installation

+The plugin is not yet available in Package Control.
+Till then, you can use the following command under Linux:-

+git clone https://github.com/wxguy/LSP-jedi.git ~/.config/sublime-text/Packages/LSP-jedi

+You may need to adopt or change the path according to your OS.

 ## Installation Location

 The server is installed in the `$CACHE/Package Storage/LSP-jedi` directory, where `$CACHE` is the base data path of Sublime Text.